andreayup/andreayup/README.md

   <details>
     <summary><b>👩‍🎨 Makeup Artist Service & Portfolio Website</b></summary>

-  This is a [client-facing website](dreamakeup.netlify.app) which includes a dynamic rate calculator, a FAQ page with fuzzy search functionality, and a responsive contact form.
+  This is a <a href="https://dreamakeup.netlify.app" target="_blank">client-facing website</a> which includes a dynamic rate calculator, a FAQ page with fuzzy search functionality, and a responsive contact form.

 #### Features:
 - **Dynamic Rate Calculator**